fpereiro/recalc/readme.md

 r.do ('hello', 'bar');
 ```

-Path verbs can also be regexes.
+Route verbs can also be regexes.
 For example, this route:

 ```javascript
 r.listen (/foo|bar/, 'bach', function () {...});